heroiclabs/nakama/sample_go_module/README.md

 2. Setup a folder for your own plugin code.

     ```bash
-    mkdir -p $HOME/my-plugin-project
+    mkdir -p "$HOME/plugin_code"
-    cd $HOME/my-plugin-project
+    cd "$HOME/plugin_code"
     ```

-3. Init the go module for your plugin and add the nakama-common dependency.
+3. Initialize the Go module for your plugin and add the nakama-common dependency.

     ```bash
-    go mod init my-plugin-project
+    go mod init "plugin_code"
-    go get -u "github.com/heroiclabs/nakama-common@v1.0.0"
+    go get -u "github.com/heroiclabs/nakama-common@v1.2.0"
     ```

-   ⚠️ __NOTE__: If you're working on Nakama's master branch drop the `@v1.0.0` from the above snippet.
+   ⚠️ __NOTE__: If you're working on Nakama's master branch drop the `@v1.2.0` from the above snippet.

    ⚠️ __NOTE__: The official Nakama v2.7.0 expects nakama-common v1.0.0 in order to run.
-If you use v1.1.1 or drop the version reference, you might get a `plugin was built with a different version of package` error while starting up the nakama server.
+If you use v1.2.0 or drop the version reference, you might get a `plugin was built with a different version of package` error while starting up the nakama server.

 4. Develop your plugin code (you can use the [minimal example](#minimal-example) as a starting point) and save it within your plugin project directory with the `.go` extension.